vertica/VerticaPy/docs/source/verticapylab_gs.rst

       $ cd VerticaPyLab

 4. Start the VerticaPyLab service.
-There are two options, depending on whether you want to use an existing database or launch a demo database:
+There are two options, depending on whether you want to launch both the Vertica and JupyterLab containers or just the JupyterLab container:
-	1. To create and connect to a demo database, run:
+	1. To launch both containers, run:

         .. code-block::

           $ make all

+        This command automatically creates and connects you to a demo database.

-	1. To use an existing database, run:
+	1. To launch only the JupyterLab container, run:

         .. code-block::

           $ make verticapylab-start

+        You can connect to an existing Vertica database after you open VerticaPyLab.

 5. Open the displayed link in a browser.
 6. To stop the VerticaPyLab, run: